 You might be put on a waiting list for assessment.
 Try not to see this as a period when nothing happens.
 If you can, look for options – you might be able to get an assessment sooner.

 Occasionally, the outcome of your assessment might be a recommended period of ‘watchful waiting’, especially if your child is younger than 1-2 years.
 This means your health professional wants to wait to see whether your child’s symptoms change with a few more months of development.
-It’s possible the symptoms might resolve or become more pronounced.
+It’s possible the symptoms might go away or become more pronounced.

 If you’re told to wait and watch, again the key is to be proactive: